mavryk-network/bake.mavryk.org_content/en/getting-started/best-practices.md

 ---

 ## Baking Best Practices
-This is the description of the ideal TezBake hardware setup and best practice for someone who wants to perform an excellent job baking on-premise, in their home, office or data center (in person) at a reasonable cost.
+This is the description of the ideal MavBake hardware setup and best practice for someone who wants to perform an excellent job baking on-premise, in their home, office or data center (in person) at a reasonable cost.

 You can get an idea of what kind of computer needs to be dedicated to Tezos baking by looking at the guide below [https://www.fxhash.xyz/article/how-to-setup-your-own-tezos-bakery](https://www.fxhash.xyz/article/how-to-setup-your-own-tezos-bakery)